-Overall: In 2012-13 in the Northern Territory, based on measured data, 56% of Indigenous Australians aged 15 and over were overweight or obese (26% overweight and 29% obese).
+Overall: In New South Wales in 2012-13, based on measurements taken at interview, 70% of Indigenous Australians aged 15 and over were overweight (29%) or obese (41%).

-Nationally, based on measurements taken at interview, 66% of Indigenous Australians aged 15 and over were overweight or obese (29% overweight and 37% obese) (ABS 2014b, Figure 2.22.1).
+Nationally, based on measurements taken at interview, 66% of Indigenous Australians aged 15 and over were overweight (29%) or obese (37%) (ABS 2014b; Figure 2.22.1).

-Remoteness: In 2012-13 in the Northern Territory, based on measurements taken at interview, the age-standardised rate of Indigenous Australians aged 18 and over who were overweight or obese decreased as areas became more remote (76% in Outer regional, 66% in Remote areas and 54% in Very remote areas).
+Remoteness: In New South Wales in 2012-13, based on measurements taken at interview, Indigenous Australians aged 18 or over in Remote areas had a higher rate of overweight or obese residents than in Non-remote areas.
+The age-standardised rate was 77% in Major cities, 76% in Inner regional areas, 76% in Outer regional areas, 79% in Remote areas, and 82% in Very remote areas.

-In 2012-13 nationally, based on measurements taken at interview, the age-standardised rate of Indigenous Australians aged 18 or over who were overweight or obese was lower in Remote than Non-remote areas.
-The rates were 74% in Major cities: 76% in Inner regional areas; 72% in Outer regional areas; 72% in Remote areas; and 65% in Very remote areas (Table 2.22.3, Figure 2.22.2).
+Nationally, based on measurements taken at interview, the age-standardised rate of Indigenous Australians aged 18 or over who were overweight or obese was lower in Remote areas than in Non-remote areas.
+The proportions were 74% in Major cities.
+76% in Inner regional areas, 72% in Outer regional areas, 72% in Remote areas, and 65% in Very remote areas (Table 2.22.3, Figure 2.22.2).

-Selected socioeconomic characteristics: Nationally in 2012-13, based on measured data, the rate of obesity for Indigenous Australians aged 15 and over who were living in the most advantaged areas (SEIFA 5th quintile) was 40%.
-This was higher than the rate for those living in the most disadvantaged areas (SEIFA 1st quintile), which was 37%.
-The rate of obesity was higher for people who are employed than those who are unemployed (38% compared with 33%).
+Selected socioeconomic characteristics: Nationally in 2012-13, based on measured data, 40% of Indigenous Australians aged 15 and over who were living in the most advantaged areas (SEIFA fifth quintile) were obese.
+This was higher than the rate for those living in the most disadvantaged areas (SEIFA first quintile) (37%).
+The rate of obesity was higher for people who were employed than those who were unemployed (38% compared with 33%).
 The rate was higher for those with a non-school qualification than for those without (42% compared with 34%) (Table 2.22.1, Figure 2.22.3).

-Physical activity: Nationally in 2012-13, of Indigenous Australians (aged 18 and over) who were obese, a higher proportion reported they did not meet the physical activity guidelines than those who were not obese (36% compared with 64%) (Table 2.22.2).
+Physical activity: Nationally in 2012-13, of Indigenous Australians aged 18 and over who were obese, a higher proportion reported that they did not meet the physical activity guidelines than those who were not obese (36% compared with 64%) (Table 2.22.2).

-Figure 2.22.1: Proportion of Indigenous Australians aged 15 and over who were overweight or obese (measured data), Northern Territory and Australia, 2012-13
+Figure 2.22.1: Proportion of Indigenous Australians (aged 15 and over) who were overweight or obese (measured data), New South Wales and Australia, 2012-13

-Figure 2.22.2: Age-standardised rate (per 100 population) of overweight or obese people aged 18 or over, by remoteness and Indigenous status, Northern Territory and Australia, 2012-13
+Figure 2.22.2: Age-standardised rate (number per 100 population) of overweight or obese people aged 18 and over, by remoteness area and Indigenous status, New South Wales and Australia, 2012-13